todd-herbert/heltec-eink-modules/README.md

 This list is likely to grow with time.

 Heltec seem to release multiple, incompatible versions of the same display, which can appear superficially similar.
 In this library, displays are identified by the *model of the panel*.
 Unfortunately, the displays are not marked with this information.
-See (TODO: link ID)
+See [identification](#identifying-your-display)

 Despite my best efforts I have been unable to source any of the older models, so if you have purchased your display in the last few years, it would seem likely that you have a V2 display.